 Testis with a horizontal lie

 Previous testicular torsion

-Acute scrotal pain in all prepubertal and young adult males should be treated as testicular torsion until proven otherwise!
+Acute scrotal pain should be treated as testicular torsion until proven otherwise.

 Lower abdominal pain